Chinese Scallion Pancakes (Gluten-Free)

-These Chinese Scallion Pancakes reminds me of our salt fish fritters that I ate while growing up in Jamaica, they are slightly salty and studded with scallions (green onions).
-We ate them for breakfast and they were very popular back home.
+These Chinese Scallion Pancakes remind me of our saltfish fritters that I ate while growing up in Jamaica.
+They are slightly salty and studded with scallions (green onions).
+We ate them for breakfast, and they were very popular back home.
 I’m so excited that I can continue to enjoy the taste of home without the addition of salt fish.

-Chinese Scallion Pancakes are savory flatbreads folded with oil and scallions, unlike pancakes here in the USA they are made from a dough instead of a batter.
+Chinese Scallion Pancakes are savory flatbreads folded with oil and scallions.
+Unlike pancakes in the USA, they are made from dough instead of batter.
 They are served at Chinese restaurants or found in frozen sections of Asian markets.

 I divided the dough into 4 equal balls, then rolled each dough out very thinly, brushed with roasted sesame oil and chopped scallions sprinkled over it.